 Grapefruit Seed Extract

-To use it topically, mix 10 drops of GSE with ½ oz of pure aloe vera juice and use it to clean the ears.
+Grapefruit seed extract (GSE) is a powerful natural antioxidant.
+It’s also antibacterial, antiviral and antifungal.
+To use it topically, mix 10 drops of GSE with ½ oz of pure aloe vera juice.
+Use it to clean the ears.

 To use it internally, add 3 to 5 drops of GSE to your dog’s food.

 Oil Of Oregano